 We were actually impressed with ourselves that we pulled something off at all because when we did that record, we thought we would never tour again and so did everybody else.
 Everybody, even though we sounded like shit, we’re really impressed because we did it.
 Then on the tour after that I hired some professional opera singers and then we sounded quite right, but it was really hard to work with those people because it was “too warm on the bus, too cold on the bus, I don’t like the food, I don’t like this, I don’t like that”.
 Half the budget was for them and all they did was complain between singing.

 After that, we actually did a third tour with everything playback, because I got so fucking fed up with those people, so we just brought along one soprano, Sarah from Cradle of Filth, and everything else playback.
-Just couldn’t deal with those people anymore.
+I just couldn’t deal with those people anymore.
 We sounded quite fine on that tour, but for metal people, they want to see singers on stage singing, they don’t want to hear the playback.
 We sounded good at least, we were bringing the standard up, but I think on the tour after that when we released “Vovin”, was the first tour where we actually sounded good.

 On the tours we did before “Theli” it was very uneven; sometimes we sounded damn good, sometimes we sounded like shit.
-Depends on where we were playing, how much booze there was and then I realized on the “Theli” tour, the second tour, that I’m not going to drink before the shows.
+It depends on where we were playing, how much booze there was and then I realized on the “Theli” tour, the second tour, that I’m not going to drink before the shows.
 We did a show where we thought we sounded pretty good, but we had been drinking a lot and I had a tape from that show later and it was like “this is how we sounded?”
 And then there was how I thought we sounded.

-Okay, so since that day, I take not even a sip of beer before the show, so completely sober and then after the show well, getting to old to get completely pissed every night anyway, maybe I’ll drink one or two beers.
+Okay, so since that day, I take not even a sip of beer before the show, so completely sober and then after the show well, getting too old to get completely pissed every night anyway, maybe I’ll drink one or two beers.
 Those were very interesting times because a lot of things happened, but I think from ’98 onward, I consider us a professional band.
-We always cared about the playing, but maybe we didn’t realize how to care properly.
+We always cared about playing, but maybe we didn’t realize how to care properly.

 Grim Magazine: Okay.
 I have a friend who plays the oboe and he noticed that you incorporate it into your music a lot more than any other wind instrument; what attracts you to the oboe and why do you use it so often?

 Christofer: It’s very easy to use; it’s so flexible.
 I mean, you just give them the notes, whatever, and they play it.
-If you take a lot of other instruments, you really have to compose something either for that instrument or find and instrumentalist who is way beyond the average.
+If you take a lot of other instruments, you really have to compose something either for that instrument or find an instrumentalist who is way beyond the average.
 Something can be played easily, but it doesn’t sound good.
 Take the flute, for instance, you have the Piccolo flute, which is one octave higher, and then you have the regular flute.
 At the higher register of the regular one, it doesn’t always sound so good and if you take the Piccolo flute with the lower register, you get very weak tones.
 How can I explain this?
 Do you play an instrument?

 Grim Magazine: No, I don’t.

 Christofer: If you want something that stretches from the lower octaves to the high, you might not sound good.
 The best thing to do would be to divide it; that some part of it would be played with the Piccolo and some part would be played with the regular to get the strength of each instrument, which is something you could cut together in the studio, but you want one guy to play it fluidly.
 These are some problems you can have with some instruments, but with the oboe, “well, here are the notes, play it”.
 If it’s within the range of what you can physically play it will mostly sound very good.
-And it’s a very nice tone, it’s penetrative, it sounds picture perfect, it has very nice overtones, it sounds very beautiful and it’s very easy to place in the sound picture.
+And it’s a very nice tone, it’s penetrative, it sounds picture-perfect, it has very nice overtones, it sounds very beautiful and it’s very easy to place in the sound picture.
 It’s simply a wonderful instrument.

 To get back to the flute, a lot of the frequencies are getting eaten in the sound picture with rock music, so you don’t really get the true beauty of the character together with rock music, at least not with distorted guitars and all that.
 The oboe is more like a compact sound, it’s very easy to deal with and very beautiful.
 As a classical instrument, it’s my favorite anyway just by pure taste, but from our technical perspective, it’s just a lovely instrument to work with.
 I also have the fortune to know a really good player in Sweden.
 He’s damned good.
 He listened to rock music too, so you can describe how you want it in a classical manner, but then you can tell him to “make it swing a little bit as well”.
 You couldn’t tell that to an ordinary classical player, he would say “what do you mean swing?”.
 You can tell him some rock terms to get these extra feelings along with what we do, while somebody who thinks from a purely classical perspective, he would just play it by the notes and maybe with the metronome and whatever noise you hear from the guitars is not interesting.